RossPatterson/Lib-iBroadCast/readme.md

 - GetMD5s: Reads and caches the MD5 checksums of all the tracks in the user library from iBroadcast.

 Tracks:
+- UpdateTrack: Makes changes to the details of a track in the user libary.
 - UploadTrack: Upload a track to iBroadcast and add it to the user library.
 Adds the track's MD5 checksum to the cache if successful.

 Other: